Maesla/Advanced-Lane-Lines/writeup_template.md

 In cell #6 and #7 I have tested several threshold methods, but isolated.
 The final implementation that I use can be found at cell #8, named by **Test full Preprocess**

-I use 2 color spaces, HSV and RGB.
+I use 3 color spaces, HSV, HSL and RGB.
-For yellow lines, I use 3 thresholds, with H, S and V channels For white lines, I use 2 thresholds, with R and V channels.
+For yellow lines, I search a range inside the HSV image For white lines, I use several threshold and ranges in RGB, HSV and HSL images.

 I have decided not to use any sobel gradient.
 In several tests, it does not contribute too much and add to much noise.
 It also detects false positives